Home » San Francisco » San Francisco Aquarium tickets

 The last entry is one hour before closure.

-On 24 December, the aquarium is open only from 11 am to 3 pm, and it remains closed on 25 December.
+On 24 December, the aquarium is open only from 11 am to 3 pm and remains closed on 25 December.

 Back to Top